Xinzhang-Chen/TOSense/README.md

 4. Send the question.
 5. View the LLM-generated response in the popup interface.

-> ⚠️ The current server is hosted on a low-spec personal machine.
+> ⚠️ The current server is hosted on a low-spec testing server.
 Expect possible delays or limited performance in LLM responses.
+Server will be adjusted in the next iteration.

 > ⚠️ Please note that the provided version will not use the ToS content extract from the current page; all the answers returned from the server will base on our pre-loaded
 > LinkedIn ToS document.
 (Due to computing power limitations)